Treatment Effect Models with Strategic Interaction in Treatment Decisions: Introduction

 \section{Introduction}

-Estimating the marginal treatment effects (MTE) is essential in treatment evaluation with an endogenous treatment.
+Estimating the marginal treatment effects (MTE) is essential in treatment evaluation.
 The MTE can provide rich information on how treatment effects vary across economic agents in terms of their observed and unobserved characteristics.
 Furthermore, after estimating the MTE, researchers can identify many treatment parameters of interest, such as the average treatment effects (ATE), local ATE (LATE), and policy-relevant treatment effects (PRTE) as some weighted averages of the MTE (\citealpmain{heckman1999local, heckman2005structural}).
-Prior studies clearly demonstrate the usefulness of MTE methods in various empirical fields such as labor economics, health economics, and education economics (e.g., \citealpmain{basu2007use}; \citealpmain{carneiro2011estimating}; \citealpmain{cornelissen2016late}; \citealpmain{felfe2018does}, among others).
+Prior studies clearly demonstrate the usefulness of MTE methods in various empirical fields (e.g., \citealpmain{basu2007use}; \citealpmain{carneiro2011estimating}; \citealpmain{cornelissen2016late}; \citealpmain{felfe2018does}).

 An important but often neglected issue in studies of treatment effects is the presence of potential interference between agents.
 For example, when evaluating the effect of smoking behavior on health outcomes for couples, one partner's smoking behavior would affect the health outcome of the other.
-That is, the well-known stable unit treatment value assumption (SUTVA) would not hold due to the treatment spillover.
-In addition, it is natural to expect that one partner's smoking behavior interacts ``strategically'' with the other partner's smoking behavior, in the sense that one partner's action can directly affect the utility of smoking of the other partner, and vice versa.
+That is, the stable unit treatment value assumption (SUTVA) does not hold due to the ``treatment spillover''.
+In addition, it is natural to expect that one partner's smoking behavior interacts ``strategically'' with the other partner's smoking behavior, in the sense that one's action can directly affect the utility of smoking of the other, and vice versa.
 This example suggests the presence of two different types of interference that need to be addressed: (i) treatment spillover and (ii) strategic interaction in the treatment decisions.

-In reality, the co-existence of treatment spillover and strategic interaction should be fairly common.
-For example, it is frequently observed that peer behavior such as delinquent activities among close friends has a significant impact on students' academic performance, invalidating the SUTVA when viewing delinquency as a treatment variable.
-Additionally, many prior studies empirically show that strategic (social) interaction between friends is a primary cause of delinquency.
-For another example, consider two large-scale rival retailers, which are deciding whether to enter a given local market.
-Here, we would be interested in measuring the effects of the entry of these large retailers on other local businesses and communities, similar to \citemain{jia2008happens}.
-This example is viewed as a special case of endogenous treatment models with the both types of interference.